A new type of non-topological bubbling solutions to a competitive Chern-Simons model: Construction via the shooting method

 } as $\e\to 0$; \item[$(iii)$] there exists $(\al_{1,\e}, \al_{2,\e})\in \Om$ such that

 and $(\al_{1, \e}, \al_{1, \e})\to (\al_1, \al_2)$ as $\e\to 0$. \end{itemize}

 \end{theorem}

-In the rest of this section, we give the proof of Theorem \ref{th2-1}, which is quite long and delicate, and we divide it into several lemmas.
+In the rest of this section, we prove Theorem \ref{th2-1}, which is quite long and delicate, and we divide it into several lemmas.
 The basic strategy is similar to that in \cite{CKL3} where the $SU(3)$ case was studied.
+Since the solution $(u_{1, \e}, u_{2, \e})$ of the initial value problem \eqref{eq5-10} exists locally, the key point is to prove that $(u_{1, \e}, u_{2, \e})$ exists globally for $r\in (0,+\iy)$ (i.e., does not blow up at finite $r$) provided that $\e>0$ is sufficiently small.
+This is the most difficult part of the proof.
+To overcome this difficulty, we need to carry on a delicate analysis of the asymptotic behavior of $(u_{1, \e}, u_{2, \e})$ as $r\to+\iy$.
+For example, we need to understand what happens if $u_{1, \e}$ and $u_{2, \e}$ intersect and how many times they intersect.
+The main tool is the well-known Pohozaev identity together with the blow up analysis, which makes our argument rather technical and involved.

-However, as pointed out in \cite{CL,HT, HL2}, the generic situation poses new analytical difficulties compared to the $SU(3)$ case.
+Moreover, as pointed out in \cite{CL,HT, HL2}, the generic situation poses new analytical difficulties compared to the $SU(3)$ case.
 For example, in \cite{CKL3} they used many helpful inequalities, which hold in the $SU(3)$ case because of $(a_1, a_2)=(1,1)$ but can not hold for general $a_1, a_2>0$.
 This requires us to develop generic ideas to avoid using this kind of inequalities.
-It is interesting that our general idea turns out to be somewhat more simple.
+It is interesting that our general idea turns out to be somewhat simpler.
 More importantly, our general idea also works for the critical case $\al_1=1$.
 This is reasonable in view of mathematics.
 Roughly speaking, people usually exploit a more special method when the problem is more special.
-When the problem is more general, people need to develop a more generic method, the idea of which might be more natural and simple.
+When the problem is more general, people need to develop a more generic method, the idea of which might be more natural and hence simpler.

 In the sequel, we denote positive constants independent of $\e$ (possibly different in different places) by $C, C_0, C_1,\cdots$.
 Let $\dd$ be a constant such that \be 0<\dd<\frac{\min\{1, a_1, a_2, B\}\cdot\min\{1, \hat{\al}_1, \tilde{\al}_2, \ga-(N_1+2)\}}{100(1+a_1+a_2)^4},\ee where $\hat{\al}_1:=\tilde{\al}_1=\al_1-1$ if $\al_1>1$ and $\hat{\al}_1:=1$ if $\al_1=1$.
 Then by \eqref{eq5-8}-\eqref{eq5-9}, we can fix a constant $R_0>1$ large enough such that {\allowdisplaybreaks